 Most likely this problem is heat related.
 Take a look at the following picture.

-Any laptop has a cooling module which consists of heatsink and cooling fan.
-When laptop is working, the processor (CPU) heats up and because of that the heatsink is getting hot too.
+Any laptop has a cooling module which includes two parts: the heat sink and cooling fan.
+When it works, the processor (CPU) heats up and the heat sing heats up too.
 At some temperature level, the fan kicks in and cools down the heatsink.

 Some laptops give you an easy access to the heatsink and fan.
 In laptops like that you can access the cooling module through the bottom cover.

-After I removed the fan, I found a thick layer of dust inside the heatsink.
-Cleaning the heatsink should fix any heat related problems.
+After I removed the fan, I found a thick layer of dust inside.
+Cleaning it up will fix the overheating problem.

 Apply thermal paste on the processor.